openebs/openebs/k8s/upgrades/1.0.0-1.1.0/README.md

-# UPGRADE FROM OPENEBS 1.0.0 TO 1.1.0
+# Upgrade OpenEBS

 ## Overview

-This document describes the steps for upgrading OpenEBS from 1.0.0 to 1.1.0
+This document describes the steps for the following OpenEBS Upgrade paths:

+- Upgrade from 1.0.0 to 1.1.0
+- Upgrade from 1.0.0 to 1.2.0
+- Upgrade from 1.1.0 to 1.2.0

 The upgrade of OpenEBS is a three step process:
 - *Step 1* - Prerequisites
 - *Step 2* - Upgrade the OpenEBS Control Plane Components
-- *Step 3* - Upgrade the OpenEBS Data Plane Components from previous version (1.0.0)
+- *Step 3* - Upgrade the OpenEBS Data Plane Components

 ### Terminology